spitulax/nixos-config/secrets/README.md

 Setting up sops was an unbearable pain.
 I wrote this so I wouldn't need to experience it again.

-The secret .yaml files are located in [./secrets] and categorized by the user of the secrets.
+The secret .yaml files are located in [./secrets] and categorised by the user of the secrets.

 ## .sops.yaml